natchayal/Drinking-Water-Database/README.md

 - **<u>SYR home page</u>**: https://www.epa.gov/dwsixyearreview

-- **<u>Summary</u>**: The Safe Drinking Water Act (SDWA) requires EPA to review each national primary drinking water regulation at least once every six years and revise them, if appropriate.
+- **<u>Summary</u>**: "What is the typical concentration?"
+The Safe Drinking Water Act (SDWA) requires EPA to review each national primary drinking water regulation at least once every six years and revise them, if appropriate.
 As part of the "Six-Year Review," EPA evaluates any newly available data, information and technologies to determine if any regulatory revisions are needed.
 Revisions must maintain or strengthen public health protection.

 - **Data**:
   * Each zip file below contains data for multiple contaminants and related information that can be unzipped into tab delimited text files: https://www.epa.gov/dwsixyearreview